cloudcreate-dk/essentials-components/README.md

         });
 ```

+When using
+- `EventStoreSubscriptionManager#exclusivelySubscribeToAggregateEventsAsynchronously(SubscriberId, AggregateType, GlobalEventOrder, Optional, PersistedEventHandler)`
+- `EventStoreSubscriptionManager#subscribeToAggregateEventsAsynchronously(SubscriberId, AggregateType, GlobalEventOrder, Optional, PersistedEventHandler)`

-You can also use Event Pattern matching, using the `PatternMatchingPersistedEventHandler` to automatically call methods annotated with the `@SubscriptionEventHandler` annotation,
+then you can also use Event Pattern matching, using the `PatternMatchingPersistedEventHandler` to automatically call methods annotated with the `@SubscriptionEventHandler`
-where the first argument matches the Event type (contained in the `PersistedEvent#event()`).
+annotation and where the 1st argument matches the actual Event type (contained in the `PersistedEvent#event()`) provided to the `PersistedEventHandler#handle(PersistedEvent)` method:
-If the `PersistedEvent#event()` contains a **typed/class based Event** then it matches on the first argument/parameter of the method.
+- If the `PersistedEvent#event()` contains a **typed/class based Event** then it matches on the 1st argument/parameter of the `@SubscriptionEventHandler` annotated method.
-If the `PersistedEvent#event()` contains a **named Event**, then it matches on a method that accepts a String argument.
+- If the `PersistedEvent#event()` contains a **named Event**, then it matches on a `@SubscriptionEventHandle` annotated method that accepts a `String` as 1st argument.

-Each method may also include a 2nd argument that is of type `PersistedEvent` in which case the event that's being matched is included in the call to the method.
+Each method may also include a 2nd argument that of type `PersistedEvent` in which case the event that's being matched is included as the 2nd argument in the call to the method.
 The methods can have any accessibility (private, public, etc.), they just have to be instance methods.

 ```